synaptikcms/synaptik-cms/README.md

 ## License

-MIT — free for personal and commercial use.
-See [LICENSE.md](LICENSE.md).
+SynaptikCMS Open License — free for personal, educational, and non-profit use.
+Commercial use requires visible attribution ("Powered by SynaptikCMS") in the product UI.
+Direct resale of the software is not permitted without written permission.

+See [LICENSE.md](LICENSE.md) for the full terms.

 ---